bennycheung/PyFireSQL/README.md

 > See `firesql/sql/grammar/firesql.lark` for the FireSQL grammar specification.

 ### DateTime Type
 We are using [ISO-8601](https://en.wikipedia.org/wiki/ISO_8601) to express the date-time as string.
-Firestore stores the date-time as `Timstamp` data type at UTC.
+Firestore stores the date-time as `Timestamp` data type in UTC.
-For example, if writting "March 18, 2022 at time 4 Hours at UTC" date-time string, it is "2022-03-18T04:00:00".
+For example, if writting "March 18, 2022 at time 4 Hours in UTC" date-time string, it is "2022-03-18T04:00:00".

 If in doubt, we are using the following to render and match the ISO-8601 date-time string.